-The Corporation's Administrative and Field Employee Pension Plan is a qualified noncontributory defined benefit plan.
-No specific contribution by the Corporation is calculated with respect to the Named Executive Officers.
+The Corporation's Administrative and Field Employee Pension Plan is a qualified noncontributory defined benefit plan for which costs are calculated on an aggregate basis and are unallocated.
+For this reason, no contribution by the Corporation can be calculated for a specific person or group.

 The Administrative and Field Employee Pension Plan covers administrative and field employees and provides, at the normal retirement age of 65, that the retirement benefits will be calculated using the following benefit formula: (a) 1.2% times Average Pay times Years of Credited Service plus (b) 0.45% times [Average Pay minus Social Security Covered Compensation] times Years of Credited Service.
-"Average Pay" is the average annual earnings during the five highest consecutive calendar years and generally includes base salary and bonus amounts paid to an individual in a given year.
+"Average Pay" is the average annual earnings during the five highest consecutive calendar years.
 "Social Security Covered Compensation" is the average of the Social Security Maximum Taxable Wage Base (according to federal regulations) for each calendar year to age 65.
-"Years of Credited Service" is the number of years and fractional number of years of continuous employment up to 35 years.
-The most commonly chosen payout provision is a 100% pension payout with a five-year certain period in the event of death, and thereafter a 50% yearly payout to the surviving spouse.
+"Years of Credited Service" is the number of years and fractional number of years of continuous employment up payout provision is a 100% pension payout with a five-year certain period in the event of death, and thereafter a 50% yearly payout to the surviving spouse.
 Two other optional forms of payout with reduced benefits exist.